fredrmb/masked_fastmail/README.md

 Easily create new aliases for websites and manage existing ones.

 > [!NOTE]
-> This project is still under development and may contain bugs.
-> It's a personal project and is not in any way affiliated with Fastmail.
+> This is a personal project and is not in any way affiliated with Fastmail.com.

 ## Features